 Gary was born in Minneapolis, MN., on July 24, 1944.
 He was first heard on the airwaves at age 14 on a small radio station in St. Louis Park, MN.
 He served in Vietnam where he was a DJ at AFVN.
 Gary came to Chicago in his early 20s and became a disc jockey for radio stations WLS, WCFL and WIND.
 He was also the voice of WLS-TV and simultaneously recorded announcements and station identifications for Radio Moscow's "Vasily's Weekend" and Radio M, (also known as Echo of Moscow) for the British Broadcasting Corporation (BBC); for Radio Luxembourg`s English language service; for a program from Ireland, Atlantic 101; American shortwave broadcaster KUSW in Salt Lake City, Utah and for an Italian radio station in Milan.

-He had a remarkable voice.
+Gary had a remarkable voice.
 He did commercials for companies and products such as Sears, Montgomery Ward, Dial soap and Cheer laundry detergent, and he was often hired to play the ``voice of God,``

-Gary was a very close friend.
 We met several months after he had heard my show and wrote in.
 We became close friends.
 He was like the older brother I never had.
 During my visit to Chicago in 1990, we would sit for hours, talking about radio, television and all sorts of crap.
 I learned a lot from him about broadcasting.
 He dreamed of going to Europe in the 90's and setting up a private shortwave radio station, probably in Switzerland, to "rock the world".

 Gary died of a heart attack on February 17, 1991 at age 46.